 Dates in Copernica normally use the YYYY-MM-DD hh:mm:ss notation.
 This is a useful notation because such dates can easily be sorted.
 However, in some languages dates are displayed in a different order (like DD-MM-YYYY) which could confuse the import algorithm.
 It is therefore best to include only dates in the recommended YYYY-MM-DD format in input files.

-But if you do use a different format you can use the option to automatically convert these wrong dates.
+But if you do use a different format, you can use the option to automatically convert these wrong dates.
 Dates in other formats are automatically recognized and converted to our notation.
 However, this is not a 100% safe conversion.
 The date 03-09-1980 can be read as 3 September or as 9 March.
 So it is better not to rely on this conversion and always upload files that use the Copernica format.

 Invalid dates are ignored and are converted into 0000-00-00 dates.

-Rollback invalid imports
+Rollback incorrect imports

-If your wrong import created profiles that you now want to remove you can create a selection with just these new profiles.
+If your wrong import created profiles that you now want to remove, you can create a selection with just these new profiles.
 For this you can make a selection with a single "check for changes" condition based on the "profile was created" event.
 After you've created this selection use the "edit/remove multiple profiles" dialog window to remove all profiles from this selection.